-Designed to entwine leadership theory and application with personal and professional growth and the empowering and transformational practice of mindfulness, the Master of Arts in Mindful Leadership is a holistic approach to a significant and much needed social science.
-Great leadership is desperately needed today.
-Will you rise to the call?
+This program is designed to entwine leadership theory and application with personal and professional growth.
+The empowering, transformational practice of mindfulness is fully present in the Master of Arts in Mindful Leadership and can be seen as a holistic approach to a significant and much needed social science.

 Leadership is generally understood as the intersection between a leader, followers, and a situation, with direction, alignment, and commitment being the action elements.
 The focus in this program is first on the individual--knowing yourself and leading from the inside out; then on the relational aspect--leadership only occurs in relationship with others; and finally, on the transpersonal level--uniting a group to something bigger than themselves.
 The Master of Arts in Mindful Leadership was designed to guide you through these core elements: bringing out your best self, enriching your abilities, and providing you with a framework in which to learn, apply, grow, and give back to the community.

 Students who successfully complete the Master of Arts in Mindful Leadership will be able to:

 - Evaluate leadership competencies and distinguish competencies from behavior;

 - Test the application of leadership competencies to their own behavior and critique the applicability.

 - Analyze the factors and dynamics involved in change and conflict.

 - Appraise their own attitudes and experiences with regard to change and conflict within themselves physically, psychologically, and spiritually.

 - Critique change and conflict management/resolution practices through an applicable project.